masolimano/maneage/README-hacking.md

       scratch (from `./project configure` in a new build-directory).

         ```shell
-        # Go to the 'maneage' branch and import/inspect updates.
+        # Go to the 'maneage' branch and import updates.
         $ git checkout maneage
         $ git pull                            # Get recent work in Maneage

+        # Read all the commit messages of the newly imported
+        # features/changes.
+In particular pay close attention to the ones
+        # starting with 'IMPORTANT': these may cause a crash in your
+        # project (changing something fundamental in Maneage).
+        #
+        # Replace the XXXXXXX..YYYYYYY with hashs mentioned close to start
+        # of the 'git pull' command outputs.
-        $ git log XXXXXX..XXXXXX --reverse    # Inspect new work (replace XXXXXXs with hashs mentioned in output of previous command).
+        $ git log XXXXXXX..YYYYYYY --reverse

+        # Have a look at the commits in the 'maneage' branch in relation
+        # with your project.
         $ git log --oneline --graph --decorate --all # General view of branches.

         # Go to your 'master' branch and import all the updates into